 Nearing an IPO?

-According to PitchBook's investment database, since its acquisition by Insight Partners in 2020, which was intended to improve the company for a sale, Armis has raised over $800 million in venture capital and loans from Hercules Capital
+According to PitchBook's investment database, since its acquisition by Insight Partners in 2020, which was intended to enhance the company for a sale, Armis has raised over $800 million in venture capital and loans from Hercules Capital

 Armis operates in the critical infrastructure security, industrial and medical devices markets, and competes with other Israeli companies such as Axonius, Claroty and Shalev Hulio's Dream Security.
 The company was founded by Yevgeny Dibrov and Nadir Izrael, serial entrepreneurs who have also invested in other cybersecurity companies and venture capital funds - such as Gili Raanan's Cyberstarts.
-Armis has 900 employees and customers include Colgate-Palmolive, airline giants such as United, and the US Postal Service.
+Armis has 900 employees.
+Its customers include Colgate-Palmolive, airline giants such as United, and the US Postal Service.

 Published by Globes, Israel business news - en.globes.co.il - on August 18, 2025.